-SBI PO vs. SSC CGL: Which Is a Better Career Option?
+SBI PO vs. SSC CGL: Which is a better career option?

 SBI PO vs. SSC CGL: Confused between banking and SSC?
-You’re not alone.
+You are not alone.
 Many aspirants struggle to choose between SBI PO and SSC CGL, as both are top government exams with great career opportunities.
 While SBI PO offers a dynamic role in the banking sector, SSC CGL opens doors to various central government departments.
 This simple comparison will help you decide which path suits you better based on salary, job profile, work-life balance, and growth.

 SSC CGL offers a stable government job with fixed hours and less pressure.
 The roles vary across departments, including administration, audit, and enforcement.
 It provides better work-life balance, and most positions are not customer-facing.
 Transfers are less frequent, and promotions may take longer, but the prestige and job security are notable.

-SBI PO vs SSC CGL – Eligibility Comparison
+Eligibility Requirement: SBI PO vs SSC CGL

 CriteriaSBI PO EligibilitySSC CGL Eligibility